The Treachery of Images in the Digital Sovereignty Debate: The Peace of Westphalia as a Historical Parallel

-Innovations and capacity, but not balance, characterize also today's digital conflicts between states~\citep{Ruohonen20JCP}.
+Second, innovations and capacity, but not balance, characterize also today's digital conflicts between states~\citep{Ruohonen20JCP}.
 Even though different states have different stances on these conflicts just as they have different positions on digital sovereignty~\citep{Chong14, Couture19, Mueller19}, what seems clear is that the line between war and peace is becoming foggy in the digital realm, or that it has already become blurry.
 Warfare in the digital realm may be a myth~\citep{Gartzke13}, or it may be that obscurity prevents seeing the treachery of the image.
-But we can read, and by reading we can learn that while a ``policy of ambiguity and silence'' has been common, at least some states have agreed that sovereignty applies in the digital realm together with Article~51 of the Charter of the United Nations \citep{Moynihan19}.
+But we can read, and by reading we can learn that while a ``\textit{policy of ambiguity and silence}'' has been common, at least some states have agreed that sovereignty applies in the digital realm together with Article~51 of the Charter of the United Nations \citep{Moynihan19}.
 This article defines a right to self-defense for a state or a collective of states in case of an armed attack.
 An armed attack is a direct violation of a state's sovereignty in a territory.
-But it has already been noted that the digital realm is not bound to territories, and, hence, in analytical terms, there cannot be armed conflicts in the realm.
+But it has already been noted that the digital realm is not bound to territories, and, hence, in theoretical terms, there cannot be armed conflicts in the realm.
+The theoretical paradox is thus clear.
 For addressing this quagmire, recent discussion has contemplated about thresholds for attacks in the digital realm~\citep{Assaf20, ISS20a}.
-Against this backdrop, it is at least possible to see a treachery in the treachery of the image; the apparent presence of degreeism.
+Against this backdrop, it is possible to continue with another miscomparison involving the apparent presence of degreeism.
 What is a ``90 percent peace'' or a ``10 percent war''?
 Is parochialism further present?
-Maybe it is not the Cheshire cat-dog but a dog-bat,~a~peace-war?
+Maybe it is not war \textit{or} peace but war \textit{and} peace?